peter-leonov/ngx_http_js_module/README.markdown

 Requirements
 ------------

-nginx version 0.8.37 and greater is required.
+* nginx version 0.8.37 and greater is required.
+* SpiderMonkey 1.9.0 and greater is required.

+### installing SpiderMonkey

-This module requires the SpiderMonkey 1.9+ (or TraceMonkey, or JaegerMonkey, or anything else with [JSAPI][]) to be properly installed in your system.
+This module requires the SpiderMonkey 1.9+ (or TraceMonkey, or JaegerMonkey, or anything else with the [JSAPI][] on 2010-03.26) to be properly installed in your system.

 Notes on SpiderMonkey support (2010-05-27):